 Knowing that he can't go to the police, Harry decides to handle the situation his own way - by trying to turn the blackmailers against each other.
 But these psychopathic criminals are smarter than he thinks.
 And much more dangerous...

 More of Leonard's novels would be adapted as memorable feature films, including Rum Punch, (as Jackie Brown) and Get Shorty, and its sequel, Be Cool, both of which feature one of his most popular characters, Chili Palmer - an affable gangster who wants out of the loan sharking business.

 In Get Shorty, Chili has his heart set on becoming a movie producer.
 In Be Cool, having tired of the movie business, Chili decides to return to loansharking, only to get mixed up with the music industry.

-Leonard's most recent novel, Raylan, was published in January of 2012.
+Leonard's final novel, Raylan, was published in January of 2012.
 It features U.S. Marshal Raylan Givens, the iconic character and star of the TV series Justified, in a new adventure.